About the Merit Systems Protection Board

-Originally, the MSPB was made up of three board members, but the departure of Ms Anne Wagner (as the Vice Chairman) in April 2015, has now left only two board members to helm the board at present (Update May 2019: President Donald Trump has since nominated a third board member, B. Chad Bungard, and hopefully all three board members will be confirmed by the Senate soon).
-In the event of a non-agreement among the two board members, the initial judgement of the Administrative Judge will be upheld instead, for the case that is being looked at.
+Originally, the MSPB was made up of three board members, but the departure of the previous board members has left only one member to helm the board at present (Update May 2019: President Donald Trump has since nominated a third board member, B. Chad Bungard, and hopefully all three board members will be confirmed by the Senate soon).
+In the event of a non-agreement among two or more board members, the initial judgement of the Administrative Judge will be upheld instead, for the case that is being looked at.

 The Board is charged with fulfilling the

 mission of the MSPB - to protect the federal merit system and